-This aspect came up for discussions in a number of cases, including Indian Performing

-Right Society Ltd. v.
-Eastern Indian Motion Pictures Association and Ors. by, where the Supreme Court held that the producers of a cinematograph film who commission the works or create the works through composers or lyricists under a contract of employment, are the first owners of the copyright in musical and lyrical works forming a part of the cinematographic film.
-No copyright vests in the composer or lyricist unless there is a contract to the contrary between the composer/lyricist and producer of the cinematograph film.

-The trend previously followed by lyricists and composers, barring the likes of multi Academy Award winning composer A. R. Rahman, was to invariably assign all the rights subsisting in their works to the producers for a fixed amount.
-This was largely due to the heavy bargaining power of producers in India.
+This aspect came up for discussions in a number of cases, including Indian Performing Right Society Ltd. v.
+Eastern Indian Motion Pictures Association and Ors.54, where the Supreme Court held that the producers of a cinematograph film who commission the works or create the works through composers or lyricists under a contract of employment, are the first owners of the copyright in musical and lyrical works forming a part of the cinematographic film.
+No copyright vests in the composer or lyricist unless there is a contract to the contrary between the composer/ lyricist and producer of the cinematograph film.
+The trend previously followed by lyricists and composers, barring the likes of multi Academy Award winning composer A. R. Rahman, was to invariably assign all the rights subsisting in

-However, a proviso to Section 17 has been introduced under the Copyright Amendment Act which provides an exception to the concept of 'first owner' of a work under section 17 (as described above), to the extent that the work incorporated in a cinematograph film, is protected as an original literary, dramatic, musical or artistic work under the Copyright Act - thereby protecting lyricists and composers by giving separate copyright in respect of a cinematograph film and in relation to original literary, dramatic, musical and artistic works that are contributed to a film.56
+However, a proviso to Section 17 has been introduced under the Copyright Amendment Act which provides an exception to the concept of 'first owner' of a work under section 17 (as described above), to the extent that the work incorporated in a cinematograph film, is protected as an original literary, dramatic, musical or artistic work under the Copyright Act - thereby protecting lyricists and composers by giving separate copyright in respect of a cinematograph film and in relation to original literary, dramatic, musical and artistic works that are contributed to a film.55